Skip to Content Skip to Navigation

 At age eight Mark began studies on the cello, working for seven years under the tutelage of the renowned cellist Laurence Lessor, and later with Judith Davidoff.
 He began lessons in both jazz and classical piano at age 15.
 Mark attended Sarah Lawrence College, on a cello scholarship, where he also studied composition with David Maslanka and Meyer Kupferman before taking a “leave of absence” to go on tour as a keyboardist and vocalist with the Saturday Night Band.
 The group toured the U.S. for nine months in the late 70s, appearing at such venues as the historic Apollo Theater in New York City.

-In 2008, Mark returned to his songwriting roots and began recording “Full Circle: Songs on the Carousel of Time," released in the summer of 2009.
+In 2008, Mark returned to the recording studio and began work on "Full Circle: Songs on the Carousel of Time," released in the summer of 2009.
 The album is a retrospective of songs drawn from his imaginative catalogue.
-The variety of songs represents a cross section of popular styles, reworked and organized into what he describes as a modern-day “song cycle.”
-Centered on his vocal and keyboard work the album also features noted jazz saxophonist Andy Snitzer and Davenport’s son Miles Davenport on guitar.
+The variety of songs represents a cross section of popular styles, reworked and organized into a song cycle; Centered on his vocal and keyboard work the album also features noted jazz saxophonist Andy Snitzer and Davenport's son Miles Davenport on guitar.
 Mark's followup single, "I Love You More," was released in November, 2010.